terramate-io/terramate/docs/terraform-generation.md

 Basically there is no support for partial evaluation (yet), so anything defined needs to be evaluated in the context of the code generation, and the final generated code will have the results of the evaluation.
+This means that any function calls, file reading functions, references to globals/metadata, will all be evaluated at code generation time and the generated code will only have literals like strings, numbers, lists, maps, objects, etc.

 Each `export_as_terraform` block requires a label.
 This label is part of the identity of the block and is also used as a default for which filename will be used when